ddysher/ml-notes/cloud-core/kubernetes/projects/README.md

 Basically, it registers itself as a third-party API service.
-Kubernetes core API server will proxy request to it, i.e. client sends requst to endpoint `/apis/custom-metrics.metrics.k8s.io/v1beta1` just like other standard requests; kubernetes API server then proxies the request to this adapter, which translate the request to prometheus query language and return the metrics result.
+Kubernetes core API server will proxy request to it, i.e. client sends requst to endpoint `/apis/custom-metrics.metrics.k8s.io/v1beta1` just like other standard requests; kubernetes API server then proxies the request to this adapter, which translates the request to prometheus query language and return the metrics result.

 *References*

 - [deploy adaptor](https://github.com/DirectXMan12/k8s-prometheus-adapter/tree/master/deploy)

 ## addon-resizer